Bridging Local and Global Knowledge via Transformer in Board Games: Details and Additional Results for Global Information Ability

 \subsection{Defending Cyclic-adversary}

-The openings are extracted from the cyclic-adversary papers, which include 24 games\footnote{These games are available online: \url{https://goattack.far.ai/adversarial-policy-katago} \citep{wang_adversarial_2023} }.
-The 24 openings can be found in Figure \ref{fig:24opening}.
-For each opening, both \texttt{10R} and \texttt{R3(RRT)} play against the cyclic-adversary with a total of 30 games.
-Table \ref{tab:circular_pattern_19x19_defendresult} presents the probability of being attacked by cyclic-adversary for each opening.
-A lower rate indicates a more robust model to defend against the cyclic-adversary.
+In the subsection ``Recognition of Circular Patterns" in the main text, \texttt{10R} and \texttt{R3(RRT)} play against the cyclic adversary.
+In this experiment, \texttt{10R} and \texttt{R3(RRT)} are required to recognize these circular patterns and play correctly with a sequence of moves to avoid being attacked; otherwise, it will lose the game. \texttt{10R} and \texttt{R3(RRT)} each play 30 games against the cyclic-adversary for each opening.
+With 24 openings, this results in a total of 30 × 24 games against the cyclic-adversary.
+Table \ref{tab:circular_pattern_19x19_defendresult} shows the probabilities of being attacked by the cyclic-adversary for each opening across 24 games, where a lower attack rate indicates a more robust model in defending against the cyclic-adversary.